trixi-framework/TrixiParticles.jl/docs/src/systems/fluid.md

 ### [Akinci-based intra-particle force surface tension and wall adhesion model](@id akinci_ipf)

-The [Akinci](@cite Akinci2013) model divides surface tension into distinct force components:
+The [Akinci](@cite Akinci2013) model divides surface tension into distinct force components, which TrixiParticles.jl applies as acceleration contributions.

-#### Cohesion force
+#### Cohesion contribution

-The cohesion force captures the attraction between particles at the fluid interface, creating the effect of surface tension.
+The cohesion contribution captures the attraction between particles at the fluid interface, creating the effect of surface tension.
 It is defined by the distance between particles and the support radius ``h_c``, using a kernel-based formulation.

 **Key features:**